flatimage/flatimage/doc/mkdocs/docs/cmd/instance.md

 fim-instance : Manage running instances
 Usage: fim-instance <exec> <id> [args...]
   <exec> : Run a command in a running instance
-  <id> : id of the instance in which to execute the command
+  <id> : ID of the instance in which to execute the command
   <args> : Arguments for the 'exec' command
 Example: fim-instance exec 0 echo hello
 Usage: fim-instance <list>